websockets/ws/README.md

 }, 30000);
 ```

-Pong messages are automatically sent in reponse to ping messages as required
+Pong messages are automatically sent in response to ping messages as required
 by the spec.

 ### How to connect via a proxy?